mtwsnc/dawah/.github/ISSUE_TEMPLATE/04_SUPPORT_QUESTION.md

 ---
 name: Support Question
-about: Question on how to use this project
+about: Question on how to use the Da'wah Website
 title: "support: "
 labels: "question"
 assignees: ""